Fundamental Data On REITs In COVID-19 Environment

 - Logistics

 Logistics facilities are experiencing increased demand as delivery of goods has ramped up exponentially.
-With stay at home orders, people are even having groceries delivered which had been an area e-commerce has previously had trouble cracking into.
+With stay at home orders, people are even having groceries delivered, which had been an area e-commerce has previously had trouble cracking into.

 Light manufacturing is suffering a bit more as some of these businesses have been deemed non-essential and are closed presently.